paycoreio/docs/docs/getting-started/faq.md

 !!! question "Have you found an answer to your question?"
-    If no, ask [our support team](mailto:support@paycore.io), we are always here for help!
+    If no, ask [our support team](mailto:{{custom.support_email}}), we are always here for help!

-## PayCore.io HPP
+## {{custom.company_name}} HPP

 ??? question "How do you enable the device-specific Checkout page?"
-    The PayCore.io HPP is responsive.
+    The {{custom.company_name}} HPP is responsive.
 The page adapts to the screen size and format of your client's device.
 This makes sure that the payment page is optimized for use on desktop, tablet and mobile phone screens, both in the portrait and landscape modes.

     If you wish to create specific versions of your checkout page for specific devices, you can create and design as many variants as want.
 And through the REST API, you can direct your users to each of these variants.

 ??? question "Is it possible to hide the header, footer, or any other basic elements of the HPP?"
     You can hide any of the elements other than the main: client-available payment methods.

-    Test the look and feel of the HPP in the [Sandbox](https://dashboard.paycore.io/sandbox/hpp) and choose the best combination of options.
+    Test the look and feel of the HPP in the [Sandbox]({{custom.dashboard_base_url}}sandbox/hpp) and choose the best combination of options.

 ??? question "Which browsers does the HPP support?"
     The following browsers are supported: